Rajon010/image-style-transfer/README.md

-# Exploring Maximum-Mean-Discrepancy-Based Descriptive Neural Image Style Transfer Using PyTorch
+# Image Style Transfer

+Exploring maximum-mean-discrepancy-based descriptive neural image style rransfer using PyTorch

 ## How to run